Assassination of Andrei Karlov: Motivation

-Turkish President Recep Tayyip Erdoğan declared that the shooting was designed to disrupt the warming Russia–Turkey relations.
+Turkish President Recep Tayyip Erdoğan declared that the shooting was designed to disrupt the warming of Russia–Turkey relations.
 The New York Times suggested a possible motive was revenge for the Russian Air Force's targeting of rebel-held areas in Aleppo.

 Although seemingly an act of revenge against Russian military involvement in Aleppo as part of the ongoing Syrian civil war, some have suspected anti-Russian sentiment to be the cause of the attack.
 In a statement, President-elect of the United States Donald Trump accused the assassin of being "a radical Islamic terrorist".

-Allegations of involvement by the jihadist movements of Islamic State (IS) and Jabhat Fatah al-Sham (formerly known as Al-Nusra Front/al-Qaeda in Syria) have been made.
-Turkish authorities are reportedly investigating Altıntaş' links to the Gülen movement; in a speech, Erdoğan said that the perpetrator was a member of "FETÖ".
-The attack was praised by IS and al-Qaeda affiliated accounts on social media.
+In the immediate aftermath of the shooting, CNBC speculated that the killer may have been involved with Sunni anti-Assad groups, such as Daesh.
+Turkish authorities reportedly investigated Altıntaş' links to the Gülen movement; in a speech, Erdoğan said that the perpetrator was a member of "FETÖ".
+In contrast, Russian officials have accused the shooter of aiming to damage Russia–Turkey relations which had been normalizing since the 2016 Turkish coup attempt.
+Gülen described the killing as a "heinous act of terror" that pointed to a deterioration of security in Turkey.

+The attack was praised by Islamic State- and al-Qaeda-affiliated accounts on social media.
 The words spoken by the assassin are similar to the unofficial anthem of Jabhat Fatah al-Sham.

 President Tayyip Erdogan tried to attribute the assassination to the Gülen movement, but offered no evidence to support the claim.
-While Turkish and Russian officials alike condemned the killing, calling it an attempt to sabotage Turkish-Russian relations, Russian officials were hesitant to attribute the killing to the Gülen movement prior to further investigation.
+While Turkish and Russian officials alike condemned the killing, calling it an attempt to sabotage Turkish–Russian relations, Russian officials were hesitant to attribute the killing to the Gülen movement before further investigation.

 People involved

 Victim

 Born in Moscow in 1954, Andrei Gennadyevich Karlov was educated at the Moscow State Institute of International Relations and the Diplomatic Academy.
 He began his career with the government at the Ministry of Foreign Affairs of the USSR in 1976.
 Karlov spoke fluent Korean and held various diplomatic positions at the Russian embassy to North Korea, including as Russian ambassador to North Korea from June 2001 to December 2006.
 He had been Russian ambassador to Turkey since July 2013.

-Andrei Karlov is the fourth Russian diplomat to have died in the line of duty, after Alexander Griboyedov (killed as Imperial Russian ambassador to Qajar Persia in 1829), Vatslav Vorovsky (killed as Soviet representative to the Lausanne Conference in 1923), and Pyotr Voykov (killed as Soviet ambassador to Poland in 1927).
+Andrei Karlov is the fourth Russian diplomat to have died in the line of duty, after Alexander Griboyedov (assassinated as Imperial Russian ambassador to Qajar Persia in 1829), Vatslav Vorovsky (assassinated as Soviet representative to the Lausanne Conference in 1923), and Pyotr Voykov (assassinated as Soviet ambassador to Poland in 1927).
+In addition the Russian consul in Bitola in April 1903, and the Russian consul in Mitrovica in August 1903, were both assassinated by Ottoman soldiers.